 - OWASP Madison: This chapter of the Open Web Application Security Project reactivated in spring 2017 with the intention of convening monthly.
 Recent member-led presentations have covered buffer overflows and the Zed Attack Proxy (ZAP), a free OWASP security tool.

 Yearn to pay dues, get CPEs, and do some advanced networking?
-Three organizations can help.
+Two organizations can help.
 The Kettle Moraine Chapter of ISACA (née Information Systems Audit and Control Association) meets in Milwaukee monthly and livestreams its guest speaker presentations so viewers can watch remotely.
-Meanwhile, ISSA Milwaukee, the local chapter of the Information Systems Security Association, has a spotty web presence but has been active in the past.
 And (ISC)2 – the International Information System Security Certification Consortium – lists chapters in Northeast Wisconsin (Appleton) and Lake Country (Waukesha/New Berlin), but neither chapter has an up-to-date website.
 Use the contact information on the ISC(2) chapter page to get in touch with local leaders.

 Cyber Security Conferences & Workshops in Wisconsin

 Wisconsin also promotes a healthy assortment of hacker and InfoSec conferences divided between Milwaukee and Madison.

 - CypherCon: Launched as a two-day hacker conference in 2016, CypherCon has become an annual Milwaukee event.
 Multiple tracks let attendees choose between speakers presenting on topics as diverse as cryptography and IoT.
 Attendees can also meander into any of the dozen “villages” – areas where they can hone their skills at everything from car hacking to espionage.